patrickfrey/mewa/doc/tutorial.md

 ```

 #### Control Structures
-Finally we visit the function ```conditionalIfElseBlock( node, condition, matchblk, elseblk, exitLabel)``` that is doing the work for the _AST_ node functions implementing the _if_ with or without the _else_.
+The last snippet implements the function ```conditionalIfElseBlock( node, condition, matchblk, elseblk, exitLabel)``` that is doing the work for the _AST_ node functions implementing the _if_ with or without the _else_.
 If we have an _else_ then we have to branch to the end and to bind the unbound label of the control true type.
 This is equivalent to turning the control true type to a control false type before adding the else block.

 ```Lua
 -- Build a conditional if/elseif block